-BOSTON, April 30, 2024 - To honor Asian American and Pacific Islander (AAPI) Heritage Month, the Boston Public Library (BPL) is releasing its Asian/Pacific American Heritage Month booklist, a booklist of recent titles commemorating the diversity of the Asian American and Pacific Islander experience and highlighting these cultures' representation in print.
+BOSTON, MA - April 30, 2024 - To honor Asian American and Pacific Islander (AAPI) Heritage Month, the Boston Public Library (BPL) is releasing its Asian/Pacific American Heritage Month booklist, a booklist of recent titles commemorating the diversity of the Asian American and Pacific Islander experience and highlighting these cultures' representation in print.
 Celebrated annually in May, AAPI Heritage Month honors and explores the influence and legacy of Asian Americans and Pacific Islanders in the United States.
 The BPL will also observe AAPI Heritage Month by hosting special events for all ages across branches and by highlighting notable items in the BPL collections.

 The Asian/Pacific American Heritage Month booklist, featuring selected books written either by Asian American and Pacific Islander authors or about Asian American and Pacific Islander history and culture, is compiled by staff librarians from the Brighton, Chinatown, Fields Corner, and Roslindale branches, along with staff from the Central Library in Copley Square.
 The 75 titles comprising the Asian/Pacific American Heritage Month booklist highlight selections for adults, teenagers, and children by authors such as Grace Lin, Fae Myenne Ng, Viet Thanh Nguyen, Paisley Rekdal, and Dan Santat.
 Genres from this collection include fiction, nonfiction, memoirs, expressions, and poetry.